Alpha-Fox-com/resources/resources/asn/ssop.md

 * Are not set to offline.
 * Do not have a shield raised.
-* Configured to exist in the Random dialling pool (enabled by default; you can deactivate it in Settings -> Random).
+* Configured to exist in the Random dialling pool (enabled by default; you can deactivate it in Settings → Random).

 ### Quick Reference Checklist

-- Use: It is possible to use the Stargate to leave.
+- Use: Use the Stargate to visit and leave (no IDC/GDO).
+- Scripting: Public scripts are enabled close to the gate.
 - Security: No automatic eject/ban systems within gate range.
-- Scripting: Public scripts are enabled close to the gate.
 - Visibility: The gate is easily spotted from the Telehub or arrival point.
 - Land Access: The parcel is open to the public (not group-only or private).
 - Aerial Placement: A safe landing mechanism is present if the gate is above ground.